tempelaar-team/DCMF_2LS/README.md

 ## Explanation to each file
 + input.txt: input file where one sets all parameters
 + main.py: the main executive file
-+ mixQC_2atoms.py: functions for MF dynamics
++ mixQC_MF.py: functions for MF dynamics
-+ mixQC_2atoms_MFDC.py: functions for DC-MF dynamics
++ mixQC_DCMF.py: functions for DC-MF dynamics
-+ analyze_MFDC.py: analyze the DC-MF results and get figures
++ analyze_DCMF.py: analyze the DC-MF results and get figures
-+ analyze_Hoff.py: analyze the MF results and get figures
++ analyze_MF.py: analyze the MF results and get figures
-+ exact_CISD_Natom_RK4.py: executive file for the CISD result
++ exact/exact_CISD_Natom_RK4.py: executive file for the CISD result
-+ calc_ele_int_elewise.py: calculating the electric field intensity from CISD.
++ exact/calc_ele_int_elewise.py: calculating the electric field intensity and photon number from CISD.